 If you’ve already included Columbia Land Trust in your estate plans, let us know.
 We’d like to thank you!
 Sharing your plans with the Land Trust not only helps us better assess our financial picture, but also helps our staff make important conservation decisions.

 Columbia Land Trust will work with you and your professional advisors to set up the best type of fund to support the work you care about.
-Just let our Advancement Director Keith Daly know what you’re thinking, and he’ll help you explore the available options.
-You can reach him at 360-213-1203 or email@example.com.
+Contact Jennifer Paul at email@example.com or (360) 907-6612 to let us know what you’re thinking, and we will help you explore the available options.